 How to Claim Tax Deductions for Business Meetings You Attend

 If you or your employees attend conferences or meetings associated with your business, the costs incurred during your travels are at least partially deductible.
 If you fly to your destination, you can usually deduct the cost of your airplane ticket.
 You can also deduct the cost of driving to the meeting using the IRS standard mileage rate.
-However, the Internal Revenue Service generally prefers you travel the cheapest way possible which means going business class or coach.
+However, the Internal Revenue Service generally prefers you travel the cheapest way possible—which means flying in business class or coach, taking the train, or driving.

 Travel, meals, and entertainment expenses are allowable deductions (with exceptions and restrictions) under the Internal Revenue Service (IRS) rules for business.
 The IRS defines travel expenses as ordinary and necessary expenses of traveling away from home for your business, job, or profession.
 Generally, your “home” for tax purposes is the city or general geographic area where you live.
 If you have other miscellaneous expenses, such as tips, you can generally deduct them in full as long as they are reasonable and you have a receipt.